SpiceJet: Headquarters

 SpiceJet is headquartered in Gurgaon, India.
 Ajay Singh serves as the managing director of the airline since January 2015.
 The airline's logo consists of 15 dots arranged in three rows of five each in the order of their reducing sizes on a red background.
 In June 2015, the airline unveiled its current logo with a new tagline Red.
 Hot.
 Spicy.
 SpiceJet names all its aircraft with the name of an Indian spice.

+Subsidiaries

+Launched in September 2018, SpiceXpress is the air cargo division of the airline.
+The airline took delivery of its first 737-800 Boeing Converted Freighter (BCF) in September 2019, becoming the first South Asian carrier to induct the converted freighter into its fleet.

+Spice Shuttle was a fully owned subsidiary of SpiceJet which operated sea planes and other shuttle airplane services.
+The airline initiated its service on 31 October 2020 with a fleet consisting of a 15-seater DHC-6-300.
+The flight operated between Sabarmati Riverfront, Ahmedabad and Statue of Unity, Kevadia.
+This route was inaugurated under the UDAN scheme.
+SpiceJet had conducted seaplane trials in India in phase I (Nagpur, Guwahati) and phase II (Girgaon Chowpatty, Mumbai) since 2017.
+However, it terminated services in April 2021.

 Destinations

-As of November 2019, SpiceJet operated 630 flights daily to 52 Indian and 12 international destinations.
+As of June 2024, SpiceJet operated to 73 destinations, including 60 Indian and 13 international destinations.
 It operates hubs at Delhi and Hyderabad, which is the primary base for its fleet of Bombardier Q400 aircraft.
 After completing five years of flying, SpiceJet was allowed to commence international flights by Directorate General of Civil Aviation on 7 September 2010.
 SpiceJet launched flights from Delhi to Kathmandu and Chennai to Colombo and the first international flight took off on 7 October 2010 from Delhi.

 Codeshare agreements

-SpiceJet codeshares with the following airline:
+SpiceJet has codeshare agreements with the following airlines: